The Association of Southeast Asian Nations or ASEAN is a 10-member political union from the region of South-East Asia.

 - ASEAN-India Green Fund

-- An annual Track 1.5 event, the Delhi Dialogue, brings ASEAN and India together to discuss political, security, and economic issues.
+- The Delhi Dialogue is an annual Track 1.5 gathering between ASEAN and India where they address political, security, and economic matters.

 In 1992, India became an ASEAN sectoral dialogue partner.
 India also joined the ASEAN Regional Forum (ARF) in 1996.
 Since 2002, India and ASEAN have held yearly summit discussions at the highest level.
 A Free Trade Agreement (FTA) was signed between India and the ASEAN nations in Thailand in August 2009.